elysiajs/documentation/docs/blog/integrate-trpc-with-elysia.md

 The ability to combine the existing tRPC server into Elysia has been one of the very first objectives of Elysia since its start.

+The reason why you might want to switch from tRPC to Bun:
-By switching tRPC runtime to Bun, RPC server will become faster and even outperform many popular web frameworks running in Nodejs without changing a single piece of code.
+- Significantly faster, even outperform many popular web frameworks running in Nodejs without changing a single piece of code.
+- Extend tRPC with RESTful or GraphQL, both co-existing in the same server.
+- Elysia has end-to-end type-safety like tRPC but with almost no-learning curve for most developer.
+- Using Elysia is the great first start experimenting/investing in Bun runtime.

 ## Creating Elysia Server
 To get started, let's create a new Elysia server, make sure you have [Bun](https://bun.sh) installed first, then run this command to scaffold Elysia project.